 Some of the berry fields near me have lavender planted at the ends of each row to help feed and attract bees to their fields.

-The purple flowers of lavender are so pretty and not only do us humans love lavender, but bees do as well especially bumblebees.
+The purple flowers of lavender are so pretty and not only do us humans love lavender, but bees find lavender highly attractive especially bumblebees.

 Lavender has a long blooming season – pretty much throughout the summer.

 Did you know that lavender is edible?
 The flavor of lavender is very strong (in my opinion) so a little goes a long way.

 Lavender has a lovely smell (again, in my opinion.
 I have a sister who doesn’t like the scent.)
 It is known to have a calming effect and help with anxiety.

 I will warn you that lavender seeds can be tricky to germinate.
 If you are an experienced gardener and up for the challenge, you can find lavender seeds here.
 Otherwise, here are plants of lavender (as of this writing on sale for an amazing deal!)

 Mint is considered to be an invasive plant and has a bad reputation among gardeners.
 If you plan to plant mint, make sure to have a way of containing it.